matteodem/reactive-on-request/README.md

 The cursor in the above example would be the one that ```rorFind``` returns.

+## Example

+There's an example running on the meteor servers to show how reactive-on-request could improve user experience: http://ror.meteor.com/

 ## Using Blaze Components

 There are two blaze components which can be used to create the most common blocks.